ShaunCurtis/Blazr.OnAfterRender/readme.md

 ## Conclusions

-It's obvious from the results that the time it takes the asynchronous process to run is critical to when `OnAfterRender` is run.
+It's obvious from the results that the time it takes the asynchronous processes within the lifecycle methods to run is critical to when `OnAfterRender` is run.
 If the process is complete when the SC completes the first render, the lifecycle methods will either run to the next yield, or completion before the first `OnAfterRender` executes.
 If the process is still running, the initial `OnAfterRender` will execute immediately.
+You can complicate the issue further by adding multiple awaits spread across the methods.

 The changeover point with this code on my development system, today, with a westerly blowing at 14 knots was 7ms.
 The sun was out which may or may not make a difference!